mauvehed/kevvy/README.md

     *   `/kev feed status`: Checks the status of KEV monitoring.
     *   `/kev latest [count] [days] ...`: Shows the latest KEV entries with optional filters.
 5.  **CVE Monitoring Channel Configuration:**
-    *   `/cve channel enable channel:<#channel>`: Enables CVE monitoring for a *specific channel* and ensures global monitoring is enabled for the server.
-Messages with CVEs in this channel will trigger alerts.
+    *   `/cve channel add channel:<#channel>`: Enables automatic CVE scanning for messages in the specified channel.
+Ensures global monitoring is also enabled for the server.
-    *   `/cve channel disable`: Disables CVE monitoring *globally* for the server.
-No automatic CVE detection will occur in any channel.
+    *   `/cve channel remove channel:<#channel>`: Removes automatic CVE monitoring configuration for the specified channel.
-    *   `/cve channel set channel:<#channel>`: Sets/updates the specific channel for CVE alerts (effectively the same as `/cve channel enable`).
-    *   `/cve channel all`: Lists channels specifically configured for CVE alerts using `/cve channel enable` or `/cve channel set`.
+    *   `/cve channel list`: Lists all channels currently configured for automatic CVE scanning.
+    *   `/cve channel status`: Shows the global CVE monitoring status (enabled/disabled) and lists configured channels.
+    *   `/cve channel enable_global`: Enables automatic CVE message scanning globally for the server (channels still need to be added via `/cve channel add` to be monitored).
+    *   `/cve channel disable_global`: Disables automatic CVE message scanning globally for the server.
+No messages will be scanned in any channel.
 6.  **Alert Verbosity Configuration:**
     *   `/verbose enable_global`: Sets the default alert style to **verbose** for the whole server.
     *   `/verbose disable_global`: Sets the default alert style to **standard** (non-verbose) for the whole server.